 It’s August and we all know what that means; kids are going back to school or starting school for the first time!
 While schooling has gone through many changes since last year, the anxieties and fears that many children feel when starting school have not changed.
-Knowing how to best navigate this situation can be a very tricky balancing act.
+Knowing how to help with your kid’s first day of school anxiety can be a very tricky balancing act.
 We want to console and be there for our children, but at the same time, we don’t want to smother them or become helicopter parents.
 Knowing when to step in and when to let kids figure it out on their own requires strong emotional awareness, conflict management, and inspirational leadership skills, just to name a few.
 Let’s dive in and see how these all come into play.

 Not SO Scary